peterpjaspers/yet-another-make/doc/yam.md

 The [Claims]() chapter is best read after reading chapter [Concepts]().

 # When not to use Yam?
+Yam parallelizes a build using local CPU cores.
+It cannot distribute the build across cores on multiple computers.
+This limits the degree of parallization.
-Yam can only parallelize a build using local CPU cores.
-This makes Yam not suited for building huge (>100,000 files) repositories that are maintained by hundreds or thousands of engineers, like those at Google, Microsoft, Amazon.
+This makes Yam not suited for building huge repositories like those at Google, Microsoft, Amazon.

-Yam would still provide a quick edit-compile-test cycle for such large repositories.
-Its initial build however would take an excessive amount of time.
+For huge repositories Yam would still provide a quick edit-compile-test cycle for the typical use case in which only a few files are modified in between builds.
+Yam however would take excessive amounts for builds when huge amounts of commands need to be re-executed, e.g. in the very first build.

-TODO: consider preparing Yam for integration with IncrediBuild.
+[A short history of Yam](#a-short-history-of-yam) gives an idea of build times in a reasonably large repository.

 # Concepts

 ## Build commands, build rules
 Yam executes commands.
 The user specifies these commands by means of build rules.
 There are two types of build rules:

 ```
 inputFiles |> command script |> outputFiles